AVSLab/basilisk/src/simulation/onboardDataHandling/transmitter/simpleTransmitter.rst

 Executive Summary
 -----------------
 This module provides first-order modeling of data downlinking from a simple transmitter at a fixed baud rate.
-Specifically, the transmitter reads a :ref:`DataStorageStatusSimMsg` from the storage unit it is subscribed to, searches for the data buffer with the maximum amount of data, and downlinks a packet of data at a fixed baud rate.
-The transmitter writes out a :ref:`DataNodeUsageSimMsg` describing the data name and baud rate of the data it wants to downlink.
+Specifically, the transmitter reads a :ref:`DataStorageStatusMsgPayload` from the storage unit it is subscribed to, searches for the data buffer with the maximum amount of data, and downlinks a packet of data at a fixed baud rate.
+The transmitter writes out a :ref:`DataNodeUsageMsgPayload` describing the data name and baud rate of the data it wants to downlink.

 For more information on how to set up and use this module, see the simple data system example: :ref:`scenarioDataDemo`